 The LG SK10Y soundbar setup has a great center channel performance on surround content.
-Due to its 5.1.2 configuration, it has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialog in movies.
+Due to its 5.1.2 configuration, it has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of dialogue in movies.

-The performance of the LG SK10Y surround is okay.
+The LG SK10Y's surround performance is okay.
 The bar has side-firing speakers, which reflect sound off the walls to give you the impression of a wider surround sound.
 However, this also means this setup won't provide the most accurate and clear representation of surround objects in the soundstage, and it won't feel as real as discrete surround like with home theatre speakers.
 It also results in a slightly dark sound profile and the error compared to our neutral target curve is quite significant.

 The LG SK10Y supports Atmos, but its performance is sub-par.
-The bar has up-firing speakers which bounce the sounds off the ceiling, giving you the impression of height.
+The bar has up-firing speakers that bounce the sounds off the ceiling, giving you the impression of height.
 However, the localization of objects is diffused and doesn't sound as real as a discrete localization provided by down-firing speakers.
 Also, the sound profile changes drastically and becomes fairly bright with a lower amount of bass.

 The LG SK10Y has decent sound enhancement features, but unlike the LG SN8YG, this soundbar lacks a room correction feature, meaning it might sound different depending on your room.
 The adaptive sound control helps make voices clearer and it also has a night mode to normalize the level of different types of content.
 Also, you can adjust the amount of bass coming from the sub, and you also have the option to play with the rear level, although this setup doesn’t come with included rear speakers.
 However, you can purchase separate rears that are compatible with this setup.